a2stuff/a2d/tests/README.md

 * Slot 7: SCSI card, w/ 800K package image
 * No-Slot Clock under system ROM

+> TODO: Make the default config simpler:
+> * aux ext80 instead of rw3
+> * slot 1 empty by default
+> * slot 4 empty by default
+> * slot 7 CFFA2 instead of SCSI

 Tests can define custom MAME configuration.
 The contents of a config block are executed by `mametest` to override environment variable that are used when MAME launches.

 * `MODEL` - the system type, e.g. `"apple2ee"`, `"apple2gsr1"` etc